aclaf/flagrant/docs/explanation/configuration.md

 - Must be >= 1
 - Values less than 1 raise `ParserConfigurationError` at construction time
-- Does not affect exact matches (for example, `--verbose` works regardless of minimum)
+- Does not affect exact matches (e.g., `--verbose` works regardless of minimum)

 **Practical values:**